-- Preview Email Newsletter

 WASHINGTON, July 11 -- Christian L. Castle, an attorney based in Austin, Texas, has submitted a public comment letter to the Federal Trade Commission (FTC) and the U.S. Department of Justice (DOJ), urging a thorough inquiry into anticompetitive practices plaguing the live ticketing industry.
 The letter responds to President Trump's initiative aimed at addressing the challenges posed by automated resellers and unfair business practices.

-Castle emphasizes the adverse effects of bot-driven ticket more ST
+Castle emphasizes the adverse effects of bot-driven ticket hoarding and exorbitant secondary market prices, s more ST

 Federal Agency Receives Urgent Comments on Atlantic Herring Fishery Regulations from Environmental Advocacy Organizations (10)